How to Build Your Wedding Planning Timeline (Overview Guide)

 Your wedding planning timeline is the backbone of your entire planning process.
 It tells you what to do, when to do it, and how to stay on track without feeling overwhelmed.
 Whether you’re planning 12 months ahead or working with a shorter timeline, this overview gives you the big‑picture structure you’ll follow from start to finish.

 This guide is the “master timeline” — the one that connects all your detailed timelines together.
+Couples building their planning timeline often begin with the Wedding Planning 101 Guide to understand the full scope of tasks before organizing them into a timeline.

 Why You Need a Wedding Planning Timeline